hyperledger/indy-plenum/design/catchup-and-audit-proposal.md

 - which gives a little bit over 12 Mb overhead per year if pool doesn't order anything
 - and if state gets updated every 5 minutes this overhead becomes just 2.5 Mb per year

-Also audit ledger looks like perfect place for storing BLS multisignatures of state root hashes, which will provide possibility to audit signatures of every batch committed.
-Also it might make sense to sign part of audit ledger transactions instead of separate state root hashes - this can significantly reduce number of signatures required to maintain freshness (and another option is to actually merge all state trees).
+Also audit ledger looks like good place for storing BLS multisignatures of state root hashes, which will provide possibility to audit signatures of every batch committed.
+Main options look like:
+- sign state hashes of each ledger and store all them (actually matches current implementation)
+- sign value that contains state hashes of all ledgers
+- implement common state hash root and sign it